jepa/ubcdown/README.md

 ### Your thesis structure

 At this point you already `forked` this repository to your own github or download the zip file to your computer and got yourself a nice looking repo with a `main_script.Rmd` file.
-This is the main script of your disserttation (see below).
+This is the main script of your dissertation (see below).
 In addition you will see the following structure (se below for detailed instructions of each section):

 - Images; This folder is intended to have any image you will use *outside* your main chapters (e.g., figures of the introduction)

-- Reference; this is where you will store your bibliograohy and the reference guideline.
+- Reference; this is where you will store your bibliography and the reference guideline.
 Note that, as of March of 2021, G+PS does not require an [specific reference style](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation).

   - *reference_format.csl*; This is the bibliography guiding file.
 The default is [harvard style](https://www.mendeley.com/guides/harvard-citation-guide).
 If you want to change the format, Zotero provides a [list](https://www.zotero.org/styles) of referencing styles you can download.
 Just make sure you keep the file name `reference_format.csl`

   - *reference_list.bib*; This file contains your bibliography.
-I just exported a bibliogrphy from my reference-library program (e.g., Zotero, mendeley) as a `.bib` file.
-Alternativeley, you can copy the reference foramt to your clipboard and pasted it here.
+I just exported a bibliography from my reference-library program (e.g., Zotero, Mendeley) as a `.bib` file.
+Alternatively, you can copy the reference format to your clipboard and pasted it here.

 - Sections; Here you will find each of the [sections](https://www.grad.ubc.ca/current-students/dissertation-thesis-preparation/structure-theses-dissertations) of the dissertation according to UBC GP+s.
 Note that some of them (e.g., glossary) are optional.

-- Data; This repository is inteded to store any data needed for rendering the thesis.
+- Data; This repository is intended to store any data needed for rendering the thesis.
 I strongly suggest you not to have any heavy data files in here.
-Github will allow you to have up to 2Mb with the [Git Large Files](https://git-lfs.github.com/) plug-in, but anything larget than that should be outside this project.
+Github will allow you to have up to 2Mb with the [Git Large Files](https://git-lfs.github.com/) plug-in, but anything larger than that should be outside this project.

 ### Day-to-day writing of your thesis